Planetary protection

 Planetary protection is a guiding principle in the design of an interplanetary mission, aiming to prevent biological contamination of both the target celestial body and the Earth in the case of sample-return missions.
 Planetary protection reflects both the unknown nature of the space environment and the desire of the scientific community to preserve the pristine nature of celestial bodies until they can be studied in detail.

 There are two types of interplanetary contamination.
 Forward contamination is the transfer of viable organisms from Earth to another celestial body.
-Back contamination is the transfer of extraterrestrial organisms, if they exist, back to the Earth's biosphere.
+Back contamination is the transfer of potential extraterrestrial organisms back to the Earth's biosphere.
+Sterilizing human missions is impossible, as humans are typically host to a hundred trillion (1014) microorganisms of thousands of species of the human microbiota, and these cannot be removed.

 History

 The potential problem of lunar and planetary contamination was first raised at the International Astronautical Federation VIIth Congress in Rome in 1956.

-In 1958 the U.S. National Academy of Sciences (NAS) passed a resolution stating, “The National Academy of Sciences of the United States of America urges that scientists plan lunar and planetary studies with great care and deep concern so that initial operations do not compromise and make impossible forever after critical scientific experiments.”
-This led to creation of the ad hoc Committee on Contamination by Extraterrestrial Exploration (CETEX), which met for a year and recommended that interplanetary spacecraft be sterilized, and stated, “The need for sterilization is only temporary.
-Mars and possibly Venus need to remain uncontaminated only until study by manned ships becomes possible”.
+In 1958 the U.S. National Academy of Sciences (NAS) passed a resolution stating, "The National Academy of Sciences of the United States of America urges that scientists plan lunar and planetary studies with great care and deep concern so that initial operations do not compromise and make impossible forever after critical scientific experiments."
+This led to creation of the ad hoc Committee on Contamination by Extraterrestrial Exploration (CETEX), which met for a year and recommended that interplanetary spacecraft be sterilized, and stated, "The need for sterilization is only temporary.
+Mars and possibly Venus need to remain uncontaminated only until study by manned ships becomes possible".

 In 1959, planetary protection was transferred to the newly formed Committee on Space Research (COSPAR).
 COSPAR in 1964 issued Resolution 26 affirming that:

 In 1967, the US, USSR, and UK ratified the United Nations Outer Space Treaty.
 The legal basis for planetary protection lies in Article IX of this treaty:

-This treaty has since been signed and ratified by 104 nation states.
+This treaty has since been signed and ratified by 104 nation-states.
 Another 24 have signed but not ratified.
-All the current space-faring nation states, along with all current aspiring space-faring nation-states, have both signed and ratified the treaty.
+All the current space-faring nation-states, along with all current aspiring space-faring nation-states, have both signed and ratified the treaty.

 The Outer Space Treaty has consistent and widespread international support, and as a result of this, together with the fact that it is based on the 1963 declaration which was adopted by consensus in the UN National Assembly, it has taken on the status of customary international law.
 The provisions of the Outer Space Treaty are therefore binding on all states, even those who have neither signed nor ratified it.

 For forward contamination, the phrase to be interpreted is "harmful contamination".
 Two legal reviews came to differing interpretations of this clause (both reviews were unofficial).
-However the currently accepted interpretation is that “any contamination which would result in harm to a state’s experiments or programs is to be avoided”.
-NASA policy states explicitly that “the conduct of scientific investigations of possible extraterrestrial life forms, precursors, and remnants must not be jeopardized”.
+However the currently accepted interpretation is that "any contamination which would result in harm to a state's experiments or programs is to be avoided".
+NASA policy states explicitly that "the conduct of scientific investigations of possible extraterrestrial life forms, precursors, and remnants must not be jeopardized".